aiddata/geoquery/README.md

 The database [schema](schema.aml) can be loaded using the free web based databse exploration tool [Azimutt](https://azimutt.app/).

+## local dev instructions

 To install base geoquery files as package (run from repo root):
 `pip install -e .`

 To start postgis:
 `podman run --name geoquery-postgis -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -d docker.io/postgis/postgis:16-3.4-alpine`

+See the `grafana` directory for information on setting up grafana and other logging utilities

 To get postgis container ID:
 `podman ps`